 We believe that a school is more than a place where children are educated.
 School is a community.
 Being a member of that community and an active part of our local community is very important to us here at Beech Lodge.
 Here are some examples of how we get involved.

-In partnership with Achieving for Children (Royal Borough of Windsor and Maidenhead) we are constructing a low ropes activity course which will be based at our school and be available to children and young people in local schools and those who access Achieving for Children’s Youth and Community groups in Royal Borough of Windsor and Maidenhead.
+In partnership with Achieving for Children (Royal Borough of Windsor and Maidenhead) we have constructed a low ropes activity course in the grounds of the school.
+This is also available to children and young people in local schools and those who access Achieving for Children’s Youth and Community groups in Royal Borough of Windsor and Maidenhead.
 Recognising the value of this activity we received a very kind donation from the Prince Philip Trust of £3,000 towards the construction of the course.
-The course will be open in July 2019.

 We take particular pride in the work we do to spread the word about the impact of Developmental Trauma and Attachment Difficulties on children and young people.
 It is an area of expertise for us and we are passionate advocates to change the approach towards those affected by adverse childhood experiences.
 We hold regular training sessions to Heads, SENCO's and teachers from schools in Berkshire, Buckinghamshire and Oxfordshire.
 Facilitated by our Educational Psychologist Alastair Lidster, Head Lucy Barnes and Proprietor Daniela Shanly, each session is extremely well attended with over 50 delegates at each and is an ongoing initiative at the school